 If you have chosen the Composition Major (regardless of whether it is your first or second choice), you must submit 3-6 original scores to the School of Music and upload the corresponding audio recordings to our software system.

-Submission deadline: scores must arrive at the School of Music by March 1, 2018
+Deadline: Scores must arrive at the School of Music by March 1, 2019

 Lessons: The performance requirement is eight (8) credits of piano plus either: an additional four (4) credits of piano; or, an additional four (4) credits of another instrument(s) on which the student has prior experience.